TheHive-Project/Cortex4py/README.md

 Cortex4py allows analysts to automate these operations and submit observables in bulk mode through the Cortex REST API from alternative SIRP platforms, custom scripts or MISP.

 # Caution - WIP
 Cortex4py is considered work in progress.
 It is considered *beta* software though we are using it on a regular basis for the use case outlined above.
-It should be sufficient in most situations where you need to interact with [TheHive's REST API](https://github.com/CERT-BDF/TheHiveDocs/blob/master/api/README.md).
+It should be sufficient in most situations where you need to interact with [Cortex's REST API](https://github.com/CERT-BDF/CortexDocs/blob/master/api/README.md).
 If not, please feel free to contribute and submit pull requests or [request missing features](https://github.com/CERT-BDF/Cortex4py/issues/new) if you are not comfortable with Python.

 # Use It
 On macOS and Linux, type: